AdhamMahgoub2000/Predictive_Maintenance_System/README.md

 - Problem Statement

-Given historical sensor readings from aircraft engines operating under varying conditions, classify the current health state of an engine into one of three categories:
+Given historical sensor readings from aircraft engines operating under varying conditions, classify the current health state of an engine into one of two categories:

 Class	Description	Risk Level
-0	Healthy	Low
+0	Normal	Low
-1	Degrading	Medium
-2	Failure Imminent	High ⚠️
+1	Failure Imminent	High ⚠️

-This formulation prioritizes early fault detection and safety-critical decision making.
+This binary classification formulation prioritizes early fault detection and safety-critical decision making, using a failure threshold of 30 remaining cycles.

 ⸻
 - Dataset Description